Othmane-Idbella/employee-attrition-analysis/README.md

-# 📊 Employee Attrition Analysis — Salifort Motors
+# Employee Attrition Analysis — Salifort Motors

-## 📌 Project Overview
+## Overview

-This project explores employee data from **Salifort Motors** to identify the key factors driving employee attrition.
-Using exploratory data analysis (EDA), the goal is to uncover patterns in employee behavior and provide actionable insights to improve retention.
+This project looks at employee data from Salifort Motors to better understand why employees are leaving the company.
+The focus is on exploring patterns in the data and identifying factors that are linked to higher attrition.

 ---

-## 🎯 Business Problem
+## Objective

-The HR department at Salifort Motors is experiencing high employee turnover but lacks clarity on the underlying causes.

-This analysis aims to:
+The main goal of this analysis is to:

-* Identify the main drivers of employee attrition
+* Identify key factors that contribute to employee turnover
-* Understand employee characteristics linked to leaving
+* Explore how different variables relate to attrition
-* Provide data-driven recommendations to improve retention
+* Provide insights that could help improve employee retention

 ---

-## 🛠️ Tools & Technologies
+## Tools Used

+* Python
+* Pandas
+* NumPy
+* Seaborn
+* Matplotlib
-* **Python**
+* Jupyter Notebook
-* **Pandas** – data manipulation
-* **NumPy** – numerical operations
-* **Seaborn & Matplotlib** – data visualization
-* **Jupyter Notebook** – analysis environment

 ---

-## 📂 Dataset Description
+## Dataset

-The dataset contains employee-level information, including:
+The dataset includes information about employees such as:

 * Satisfaction level
-* Last evaluation score
+* Evaluation scores
 * Number of projects
 * Average monthly hours
-* Time spent at company (tenure)
-* Work accidents
+* Tenure
 * Promotion history
-* Department and salary level
+* Salary level
-* Attrition status (left/stayed)
+* Whether the employee left the company

 ---

-## 🔍 Key Analysis Performed
+## Analysis

+The project includes:

-* Data cleaning and validation
+* Data cleaning and basic checks
-* Univariate and bivariate analysis
-* Attrition comparison across key variables
-* Visualization of trends and distributions
+* Exploration of individual variables (univariate analysis)
+* Exploration of relationships between variables (bivariate analysis)
+* Visualisation of key patterns in the data

 ---

-## 📊 Key Insights
+## Key Findings

+Some of the main observations from the analysis:

-* Employees with **low satisfaction levels** are significantly more likely to leave
+* Employees with lower satisfaction levels are more likely to leave
-* **High workload** (long working hours and many projects) is strongly associated with attrition
+* High working hours and heavy workloads are linked to higher attrition
-* Employees with **long tenure but no promotion** show higher turnover
+* Employees who have been at the company longer without promotion tend to leave more
-* Certain **salary levels and departments** have higher attrition rates
+* Attrition varies across different salary levels and departments

 ---

-## 💡 Recommendations
+## Files

-* Improve employee satisfaction through engagement initiatives
-* Monitor workload and prevent employee burnout
-* Implement clearer promotion pathways
-* Review compensation strategies for high-risk groups
+* `Employee Attrition Analysis (EDA Project).ipynb` – full analysis

 ---

-## 📁 Repository Structure
+## Notes

-* `Employee Attrition Analysis (EDA Project).ipynb` → Full analysis notebook
+This project focuses on exploratory data analysis and aims to highlight insights rather than build predictive models.